robbytables/bug-free-invention/unit-1-variables/instructor-resources/01-welcome/01-welcome-slides.md

 ## Your Final Project

 - Each day, you’ll build skills in Python and understand different ways in which you can use it to build applications.
-- At the end of {Day 4 or the 9th week}, you’ll choose a final project focus.
+- At the end of the 9th week, you’ll choose a final project focus.
-- On {Day 5 or the 10th week} in class, you’ll build an application in Python based on your project focus area.
+- During the 10th week in class, you’ll build an application in Python based on your project focus area.
-- At the end of {Day 5 or the 10th week}, you’ll demo your project for the class.
+- At the end of the 10th week, you’ll demo your project for the class.

 <aside class="notes">
 2 MINUTES